Otchahoi: History

-Otchahoi was created at the suggestion of the father of the founder of Singapore Shokudo, who ran a hotel for Japanese people in Singapore.
+Otchahoi was created at the suggestion of the father of the founder of Singapore Shokudo, who ran a hotel for the Japanese people in Singapore.
 The founder was also born in Singapore and spent his childhood there.
-After the World War II, he started a restaurant in Shibata in 1946.
+After World War II, he started a restaurant in Shibata in 1946.
 His father suggested adding otchahoi, a Singaporean dish that was his favorite, to the menu, and the founder recreated the taste of Singaporean street food, based on his father's memories.
 In the beginning, only Sara Otchahoi was available on the menu, and later Shiru Otchahoi was added.